 Conversations about mental health and suicide can be tough.
 If you are helping someone who is dealing with intense psychological pain, you may want to seek support for yourself.

 Do get professional help immediately.
-If your friend or loved one is exhibiting any suicidal warning signs, assist them by contacting the National Suicide Prevention Lifeline at 1-800-273-8255, crisis center, mental health professional, or local hospital emergency department.
+If your friend or loved one is exhibiting any suicidal warning signs, assist them by contacting the 988 Suicide & Crisis Lifeline at 1-800-273-8255, crisis center, mental health professional, or local hospital emergency department.

 If for any reason you are unsure, uncomfortable, or unable to take action, or if the person seems unwilling to accept treatment, please contact the National Suicide Prevention Lifeline at 1-800-273-8255.

 - Take precautions to consider your own personal safety.
 It is important not to put yourself in harm’s way.